pockyhao518/First_JS_Game/README.md

-# First_JS_Game
+# Tetris2048

 ## Background and Overview

-I don't have the game name yet.
-But I want to create a game combine the Tetris and 2048.
-There will be cube drop down from top of browser, and user have to merge them together to eliminate the cube to save space.
-When user merge two cube, the cube will become bigger and bigger until eliminate.
+Welcome to Tetris2048.
+This is a game combine the Tetris and 2048.
+There will be balls drop down from top of browser, and user have to merge them together to eliminate the ball to save space.
+When user merge two ball, the ball will become bigger and bigger until eliminate.

 ## Functionality and MVPs

-1. User will be able to drop the cube from top of the browser
+1. User will be able to drop the ball from top of the browser
-1. User will be able to merge two cube
+1. User will be able to merge two ball on same number
-1. User will be able to eliminate the biggest cube when two biggest cube merge
+1. User will be able to eliminate the biggest ball when two biggest ball merge
-1. User will be lose if the cube reach limit line
+1. User will be lose if the ball reach limit line
+1. User will get points which the number on the ball when user merge balls

 ## Wireframes